 - Since your IP address is hidden, you can achieve true or more anonymity.
 You’re unidentifiable online because you’re constantly changing your IP address, and never using your own.
 If other people or companies are trying to track you, you’ll look as if you’re in a different part of the world.

 - Open ISP blocking websites

 - Other than that, your internet experience stays the same.
 There is no downside to using a VPN.

 Is it Wrong to Use a VPN?

-Now going back to the question, are VPNs legal?
+Now going back to the question, are VPNs legal for streaming movies?
 The short answer is yes.
 The long answer is yes, it’s legal to use a VPN in many countries.
 There are some things that are legal and illegal about using a VPN.